Kanma/astrometry.net-lite/README.md

     Pixel size: 1.17377 arcsec
 ```

-Note that:
-  * all the relevant index files are loaded in memory at once, which can requires A LOT of
-    memory (ie. 25GB for the example image).
-You can load them in smaller batches, and call
-    the ```solver_run()``` function several times to reduce the memory requirements (but it
-    is much slower).
-  * the variables ```minWidth``` and ```maxWidth``` are hard-coded to values suitable for
+Note that the variables ```minWidth``` and ```maxWidth``` are hard-coded to values suitable
-    the example image, you might need to modify them to correspond to the parameters of your
+for the example image, you might need to modify them to correspond to the parameters of your
 image.
 They are respectively the minimum and maximum sizes (in degrees) of the image.

 ## Dependencies